radlakha/git-play/README.md

 Test is that owner should be able to push to main.
 Anyone else should fail.
 Then test that non-owner can push to a new branch and raise a PR that can only be merged by owner.

+Test 010 Bypass setting changed to `Allow for pull requests only`